jasjs1/ProPass/README.md

 ### Usage:
 ``lua pro_pass.lua``

+# Security

+The security on ProPass is superior, because the files that are generate are not held on a server.
+They are held LOCALLY on your device.
+The only way that someone can access your passwords is if someone gets access to your device.

 ## Contribution to this project:

 This is a 100% open source project.
 Contribtuions are all ways welcome!